cmvandrevala/more-than-equations/content/Computer Science/Problem Sets/Problem Set 15.md

 7. Write out an adjacency matrix for this graph.
 8. Compute a topological ordering for this graph.
 9. Write out the transitive closure for this graph.
-10. What are the neighbors of node 3?
+10. What are the incoming neighbors of node 3?
+11. What are the outgoing neighbors of node 1?